 As part of a separate study (NIDRR #H133A120122), data will be collected regarding variables in the LPM model on persons with traumatic SCI of at least 1-year duration.
 Data collection with that study will mirror the data collection proposed in Phase 2, with the exception of any additional variables added to Phase 2 based on responses to Phase 1, as well as any MS specific variables.
-These analyses will identify the generality of the findings with different diagnostic groups (essential for the effective application of policy change), while at the same time allowing for specific patterns of relationships to emerge for MS and with variables specific to MS (course of the condition).
+These analyses will identify the generality of the findings with different diagnostic groups (essential for the effective application of policy change), while at the relationships to emerge for MS and with variables specific to MS (course of the condition).